Hi!

 And by what authority?

 After weeks and months of examining Scripture and history, I found that I had not been living according to the ways my Lord and Savior established when He walked the earth.
-It has been (and continues to be) a great joy and honor to study the ways of the Lord whom I have come to know by the name He was given by his parents: the Hebrew name Yeshua.
-I find great joy in sharing what I have learned with others who are on this journey to know Him as He is revealed in Scripture.
+It has been (and continues to be) a great joy and honor to study the ways of the Lord, whom I have come to know by the name His parents gave him: the Hebrew name Yeshua.
+I find great joy in sharing what I have learned with others on this journey to know Him as He is revealed in Scripture.

-If you've made it this far, I definitely want to thank you for your time. :)
+If you've made it this far, thank you for your time. :)

 May the Most High bless you out of His great abundance.